gears/gears/README.rst

        *= require jquery
        *= require underscore
        *= require backbone
+       *= require_tree views
        *= require_directory templates
        */

-  Four directive types is supported for now:
+  Five directive types is supported for now:

   * ``require :path``: includes the contents of the asset ``path`` suffixed with the same extension as the current asset (e.g., if